ElDavoo/WG-N300R/README.md

 # WG-N300R
-Information about WG-N300R
+WG-N300R firmware

 Wodgreat's WG-N300R is a wireless repeater that is based on OpenWrt.
-This repos aims at giving a way to me (and subsequently owners of this device) to get root access and maybe sources :)

 There are two versions of the firmware on the manufacturer's website.
 I guess one is if you have changeable antennas and one is for devices where you can't change antenna.